sparkledradical/Eye-Cancer-Patients-Record-Dataset-Project/README.md

 **Chi-Square Test (Observed vs Expected Counts):**
 - **Chi² statistic:** 1956.64
 - **p-value:** 0.0
-- **Interpretation:** The observed age distribution deviates significantly from an equal distribution; seniors are overrepresented, while younger groups are underrepresented.
+- **Interpretation:** The observed age distribution deviates significantly from an equal distribution, with seniors overrepresented and younger groups underrepresented.
 - **Purpose:** To answer the question raised in the Discovery section.

 <img src="observedvsexpected_counts_perAgeGroup.png" width="1000"/><br>